Pretriangulated 2-representations via dg algebra 1-morphisms: Introduction

 The main results of this paper involve an assignment of internal dg algebra $1$-morphisms to pretriangulated $2$-representations which admit a generator under the action of the dg $2$-category $\cC$ and taking thick closures.
-We obtain the following results: \begin{itemize} \item We define the \emph{internal} dg $2$-representation $\bfM_\rA$ consisting of certain modules over an internal dg algebra $1$-morphism $\rA$ which lives in the dg $2$-category $\vv{\cC}$ of compact dg modules introduced in this paper.
-This construction of $\vv{\cC}$ provides a generalization and dg enhancement of the completion of a finitary additive $2$-category under cokernels. \item In Corollary~\ref{cor:stronggenMAequiv} we prove that if $X$ is a $\cC$-generator of a \emph{compact} pretriangulated $2$-representation $\bfM$, then the dg idempotent completion $\bfM^\circ$ is dg equivalent to the internal dg $2$-representation $\bfM_{\rA_X}$, where $\rA_X=[X,X]$ is the internal endomorphism dg algebra $1$-morphism of $X$.
+We obtain the following results: \begin{itemize} \item We define the \emph{internal} dg $2$-representation $\bfM_\rA$ consisting of certain modules over an internal dg algebra $1$-morphism $\rA$ which lives in the dg $2$-category $\vv{\cC}$ introduced in this paper.
+The dg $2$-category $\vv{\cC}$ provides a generalization and dg enhancement of the completion of a finitary additive $2$-category under cokernels. \item In Corollary~\ref{cor:stronggenMAequiv} we prove that if $X$ is a $\cC$-generator of a \emph{compact} pretriangulated $2$-representation $\bfM$, then the dg idempotent completion $\bfM^\circ$ is dg equivalent to the internal dg $2$-representation $\bfM_{\rA_X}$, where $\rA_X=[X,X]$ is the internal endomorphism dg algebra $1$-morphism of $X$.